Days

 Most weighted blankets have a multi-layer design, including an exterior cover.
 You can typically remove and machine wash the cover, though care requirements vary by product and some weighted blankets are spot clean only.
 Be sure to read the care label for instructions.

-If you’re looking for a weighted blanket that offers maximum cooling relief, choose a model made with a breathable, moisture-wicking cover material.
-Bamboo and eucalyptus make excellent choices, and both materials are natural and hypoallergenic.
+If you’re looking for a weighted blanket that offers maximum cooling relief, choose a model made with a breathable cover material or a breathable open-knit structure.